 The Palace Theatre in Downtown Manchester is a non-profit performing arts center where you can watch professional productions, children’s plays, and the occasional concert or ballet.
 The Palace opened in 1915 and hosted regular vaudeville performances as one of the area’s 22 theatres known as the “Great White Way.”
 Today it is Manchester’s only surviving venue from the era.

 Now downtown can boast a true coffee shop, one with plenty of seating, cute decor, and friendly baristas.
 Cafe la Reine is a great place to work, meet with friends, or grab a drink to go.
 This cafe is open in the evenings (until 8 p.m. on weekdays and 9 p.m. on Friday and Saturdays) so you can get your after-dinner coffee.
-Try the iced coconut creme coffee: the flavor is not achieved with a syrup, instead the beans are infused with coconut flavor.
+Try the white chocolate cinnamon latte to achieve that warm and cozy feeling without resorting to the typical pumpkin flavors.
 Cafe la Reine has sourced a delicious chai concentrate from Third Street Chai.
 It’s not too sweet and perfectly spiced, with an awesomely short and understandable ingredient list.
 Smoothies are excellent and packed with fruit.
 Sandwiches, salads, and pastries are also served.

 If you’d rather make your morning cup at home, we highly recommend getting your beans from CQ Coffee Roasters.
 A small but growing operation out of a Manchester suburb, the quality of this coffee is on par with that of the most well-known west coast roasters.
 Claudia, the owner, is coffee-obsessed in all the right ways.
 Her website has some great specifics on making the perfect pour-over cup.
 We can also testify that CQ coffee is great cold-brewed!
 Claudia will deliver beans locally to make sure you can use the most freshly-roasted beans.
 The coffee is also available for purchase at Angela’s Pasta and Cheese Shop in Manchester and The Meat House in Bedford.